frescobaldi/quickly/docs/source/quicklydom.rst

 :attr:`~element.Element.space_before_tail` and
 :attr:`~element.Element.space_after`.

+The :attr:`~element.Element.space_after_head` value is only consulted between a :attr:`~element.Element.head` value and the first child element or the tail, and :attr:`~element.Element.space_before_tail` is only taken into account between the last child (or the head) and the :attr:`~element.Element.tail` value.

 If the whitespace properties have their default value, they don't take any memory.
 Then there is a :meth:`~element.Element.concat_space` method which is called to return the whitespace to use between two child elements.
 Most element